nathanielkess/SwitchMap-Vs-MergeMap/SwitchMap vs MergeMap.md

 ```
 [Run this code](https://rxviz.com/v/2ORwP2Jd)

-This CatConvert takes a list of dogs and converts them to cats.
+This CatConverter takes a list of dogs and converts them to cats.
 But it's not making use of the "_**value of something**_" from our map definition above:
 >Use the _**value of something**_ to change it to something else.

 Instead it's recieving a dog and returning a plain old cat.

-Let's change CatConverter so instead of converting dogs to plain old cats, it creats cats with different colour fur.
+Let's update CatConverter so that instead of converting dogs to plain old cats, it creates cats with different colour fur.
 It will use the fur from the dog to create the cat.
 (That sounds dark)

 ```diff
 const dogs$ = Rx.Observable.from([